fandikurniawan/birdeye-review/README.md

 # birdeye-review
-A custom WP plugin made for SiteTrustee, to display reviews from Birdeye.
+A WP plugin to display reviews from Birdeye (RESTful API).